Chirag-ahir/SFC-Preparation/README.md

 Trigger is a procedure in database which automatically invokes whenever a special events in database occures.

 What is salesforce flow?<br>
-Salesforce Flow is a tool that automates business processes and collects data from users in Salesforce, 6 main types of flows:<br>
+A flow is an automation tool that allows you to create processes that perform actions based on user input or record changes, 6 main types of flows:<br>
 - Screen Flow
 - Reecord-Triggered Flow
 - Schedule-Triggered flow